 You can still refuse a BAC test when no-refusal policies are in effect but you can't legally refuse a search warrant for a BAC test.
 Texas police are even authorized to use force to obtain a blood sample with a warrant.
 So technically you are free to refuse; but refusal is becoming a much less attractive option for suspected drunk drivers.

 Currently, at least 30 states have the legal authority in place to conduct no-refusal initiatives, though not all of these states are actively putting them into practice, and many places use no-refusal policies during selective time periods.
 State and local jurisdictions often have high-profile no-refusal weekends during holidays and other periods of high alcohol consumption in order to deter drunk drivers in the first place.

 The American Civil Liberties Union (ACLU) is one of the most vocal critics of no-refusal policies, claiming they violate drivers' rights against unreasonable search and seizure.
 The ACLU also claims no-refusal initiatives raise questions regarding medical privacy, specifically whether any additional data gathered from a blood draw is being used.

 The policies also have been challenged in the courts but so far none have prevailed.
 Ask a DUI attorney in your state to find out more about DUI enforcement policies in your neighborhood.

-If you've been arrested and charged with a DUI, you may want to learn more about the laws in your state to see if you have a chance of fighting your case.
-An experienced DUI attorney in your jurisdiction will be able to evaluate any evidence against you, including your performance on field sobriety and chemical tests, and more.
-A good first step is to have a DUI attorney evaluate your case for free.
+If you've been arrested and charged with a DUI, it's a good idea to learn more about the DUI laws in your state by speaking to a local DUI attorney.
+An experienced attorney in your jurisdiction will also be able to evaluate any evidence against you, including your performance on field sobriety and chemical tests, and more.